923b31ec home slide 2

 1. Get Familiar With the Great Outdoors

 Recall the exhilaration of climbing trees?
-Encouraging outdoor activities is a memorable way to develop motor skills and imagination.
-Parks in San Diego and Austin give excellent spaces for kids to roam, peer into, and—dare I say—make mud pies.
+Encouraging outdoor activities is a great way to develop motor skills and imagination.
+Parks in San Diego and Austin give excellent spaces for kids to roam, explore, and—dare I say—make mud pies.

 2. Artistic Adventures: Painting the Town (Not the iPad)